sst/guide/_examples/how-to-add-google-login-to-your-cognito-user-pool.md

 import * as cognito from "aws-cdk-lib/aws-cognito";
 ```

-Now let's associate a Cognito domain to the user pool, which we can be used for sign-up and sign-in webpages.
+Now let's associate a Cognito domain to the user pool, which can be used for sign-up and sign-in webpages.

-{%change%} Add this below code in `stacks/MyStack.js`.
+{%change%} Add below code in `stacks/MyStack.js`.

 ```js
 // Create a cognito userpool domain